Analysing Toponium at the LHC using Recursive Jigsaw Reconstruction: Analysis using Pre-selection Criteria

 Mathematically the variables are defined as~\cite{Aguilar-Saavedra:2022uye}:

 where the $\hat{}$ represents that the variables are boosted according to the definition above.
 The scalar product $\hat{p}_{a} \cdot \hat{p}_{b}$ gives the $\chel$ variable.
-In order to obtain $\chan$, one flips the momentum in the $p_z$ direction for one of the leptons and takes the dot product of the resulting momenta.
+In order to obtain $\chan$, we flip the sign of momentum for one of the lepton for the component parallel to the top quark direction and evaluate the scalar dot product as before.

-We consider the Reconstruction method A. The analysis is carried out over the defined $\chel$ and $\chan$ bins and our results are presented in the form of significance achieved in each region~\ref{fig:chanchel_sig}.
+We consider the Reconstruction method A. The analysis is carried out over the defined $\chel$ and $\chan$ bins and our results are presented in the form of significance achieved in each region Figure~\ref{fig:chanchel_sig}.
 The stacked distributions in the region, which is $\chel\in (1/3,1)$ and $\chan\in (1/3,1)$ (optimal region) is given in Figure~\ref{fig:chanchel_dist}.

 The significance metric is defined as $\frac{S}{\sqrt{S+B}}$ where $S$ represents the yield from the toponium sample and $B$ represents the baseline yield of the $\ttbar$ sample which is used to assess the sensitivity of the analysis.
-We note that the significance achieved with this method at the LHC Run 3 energy, luminosity and the binning strategy as above, in the optimal region is $\approx 11.9\sigma$.
-The significance in the $\chel\in (1/3,1)$ bin is greater than $3\sigma$ for all $\chan$ bins.
-Using the same analysis procedure, the significance expected to be achieved using LHC Run 2 energy and luminosity is found to be $7.95\sigma$.
+We note that the significance achieved with this method at the LHC Run 3 energy, luminosity and the binning strategy as above, in the optimal region is $\approx 12.4\sigma$.
+Using the same analysis procedure, the significance expected to be achieved using LHC Run 2 energy and luminosity is found to be $8.4\sigma$.

 In this study we propose two variables which could be used in improving the sensitivity in the toponium analysis for the dilepton final state.
 The variables presented here are named: $\Delta\phi(t,\bar{t})$ which is the difference in azimuthal angle of a reconstructed top quark pair and $\nchel$ which is defined in a similar fashion as the $\chel$ variable using a different frame of reference.
 In particular, the top quark or anti-top quark is not boosted to the $\ttbar$ frame of reference when applying the boosts involved in computing $\chel$.
 The parton-level distributions are presented in Figure~\ref{fig:nchel}.
 The correlations between the $\nchel$ variable with the $\Delta\phi(t,\bar{t})$ variable for the $\ttbar$ and toponium samples are also presented.